 In order to make it easier for your LGBTQIA+ colleagues, avoid making assumptions about their identity, experiences and/or histories: a person’s gender identity and sexuality is not something you can assume, it is something that each person moves through on their own.
 Both are also fluid and can change and change again.
 While the need to publicize and politicize questions around gender and sexuality is there, identity and preferences remain personal: don’t approach someone to discuss their sexuality or gender identity unless they explicitly invite you to.
 And if you don’t know what pronouns (she, they, it, ze, he, her, their, its, his, etc.) a person uses, ask them privately: “What pronouns do you prefer?”.
 When speaking to someone else about a third party (a person or group of people), adopt an inclusive language by avoiding binaries such as “men and women” and “ladies and gentlemen” or calling a mixed group of people “girls” or “guys”.
 Say: “the person with the red sweater” or “the folks/people chatting in the corner”.
 This is a good way to avoid making wrong assumptions about gender.

 Ableism is a form of discrimination or prejudice against individuals with physical, mental, or developmental disabilities.
 It is characterized by the belief that these individuals need to be ‘fixed’ or cannot function fully as members of society.
 As a result of these assumptions, individuals with disabilities are commonly viewed as being abnormal rather than as members of a distinct minority community.
 At the DAI we acknowledge that not all disabilities are visible, and we strive to address any access needs that are brought to our attention.
-The space at the DAI is accessible, our entrance is on the ground floor, and we have an elevator.

 We want to promote mental and physical health, and wellness to maintain a good learning environment.
 The DAI provides regular opportunities for check-ins, such as the DAI roundtables with the director.
 When considering the mental health of yourself or others it is important to use ‘first person language’.
 This means making a separation between a diagnosis and the person (eg: that person has depression instead of saying ‘that person is depressed’), try to be aware of using stigmatizing language that can be hurtful such as ‘crazy’.
 It’s important for everyone to define boundaries as individuals, but also as a community.
 It can keep the community as a whole healthier to know what you as an individual are capable and willing to do, and how much you are able to give.
 Try and allow space for people to share where they are emotionally.
 Again, the DAI can be an overwhelming environment, try not to shame someone for showing or sharing emotions and respect someone’s decision if they do not want to share.
 It is also important to respect someone’s decision to take or not take medication for any mental or physical ailment, it’s their body.
 If you want to help, you can offer support by assisting in researching medications, or offer yourself as a resource.
 Make sure you operate from a place of generosity and non-judgment.